zhaozhang/Mirage/README.md

 * job traces: derived from scheduler logs.
 The raw job trace is proprietary; please contact zzhang@tacc.utexas.edu to obtain a copy.
 * please place the downloaded job trace files in src/workload.

 ### Manual

 1. Create directory {MIRAGE_ROOT}/src/data and {MIRAGE_ROOT}/src/experiment
 2. Copy {MIRAGE_ROOT}/src/model/moe to {MIRAGE_ROOT}/src/moe
 3. Replace {MIRAGE_ROOT} with local mirage path
 4. Execute following commands from offline data generation/baseline, model training, to model validation

+#### Notice
+* Default simulation parameters are in {MIRAGE_ROOT}/src/test/test_data.
+One of the useful fields is "nodes".
+This can be set in slurm_config.json.
+* Xgboost and random forest training needs data from MoE/transformer training.

 Offline data generation (node 1)
 ```shell